How does the census impact healthcare funding?

 If you don’t count, Garnett/Anderson County doesn’t count.
 Help Kansas Count!
 Complete your census now.
 Thank you!

 For each household missed in Kansas, our state could lose approximately $55,466.40 per home over a 10-year period.
 Click on the images (right) to see what the impact is for each community within Anderson County.

 What does this mean?
 URGENCY!
-It means census bureau workers have 31 fewer days to collect responses from households who have not responded to the census - which is 32.9% of our state's population.
+It means census bureau has just hours to collect responses from households who have not responded to the census - which means 30.4% of of Kansans still need to respond.
 That's 1 in 3 households and translates into over $2,000 per person loss in funding per year for each individual not counted.